 Oral premalignancy is considered as an intermediate stage.
-It is classified as into two broad straplines, premalignant lesions and premalignant conditions.
+It is classified into two broad straplines, premalignant lesions and premalignant conditions.
 The premalignant lesion is defined as “a morphologically reformed tissue in which oral cancer is more likely to occur than in its seemingly normal counterpart.”
-An example is a leukoplakia.
+An example is leukoplakia.
 A premalignant condition is defined as “a generalized state associated with a significantly increased risk of cancer.”
 An example is oral submucous fibrosis.
 Recently the World Health Organization (WHO) considered premalignant lesions and conditions under a single group of disorders known as Potentially Malignant Disorders.
 Oral leukoplakia is a potentially malignant disorder affecting the oral mucosa.
 It is defined as “essentially an oral mucosal white lesion that cannot be considered as any other definable lesion.”
 Oral leukoplakia is a white patch or plaque that develops in the oral cavity and is strongly associated with smoking.
-Risk factors include all forms of tobacco use forms including cigar, cigarette, beedi, and pipe.
+Risk factors include all forms of tobacco use forms, including cigar, cigarette, beedi, and pipe.
 Other synergistic risk factors include alcohol consumption, chronic irritation, fungal infections such as candidiasis, oral galvanism due to restorations, bacterial infections, sexually transmitted lesions like syphilis, combined micronutrient deficiency, viral infections, hormonal disturbances, and ultraviolet exposure.

 The etiology of oral leukoplakia is multifactorial, and many causes are idiopathic.
 The most commonly associated risk factor is the use of tobacco in either smoked or smokeless form.
 Additionally, the use of areca (betel) nut preparations in many parts of the world (south and southeast Asia) poses a significant risk, as does the use of snuff and other forms of smokeless tobacco.
 The role of chronic candidiasis has been linked to the development of leukoplakia, in particular, nonhomogeneous leukoplakia.
 This role is possibly related to the high nitrosation potential of some candidal forms, suggesting endogenous nitrosamine production.
-In some cultures, the habit of reverse smoking (smoke from the burning end of a cigarette or similar device is retained within the mouth) can produce a wide range of oral mucosal lesions including leukoplakia.
+In some cultures, (smoke from the burning end of a cigarette or similar device is retained within the mouth) can produce a wide range of oral mucosal lesions, including leukoplakia.
 In these populations, such leukoplakias have a 19-fold increase in the risk of malignant transformation compared with those cultures where tobacco is used in other forms.

 Leukoplakia is the best-known potentially malignant disorder of the oral cavity, and its epidemiology is well documented.
 The prevalence of leukoplakia varies among various scientific studies.
-It has a comprehensive global review point at a prevalence of 2.6% and malignancy conversion rate ranging from 0.1% to 17.5%.
+It has a comprehensive global review point at a prevalence of 2.6% and a malignancy conversion rate ranging from 0.1% to 17.5%.
 The statistical analysis from several studies piloted on the Indian subcontinent in general and in India, in particular, concluded the prevalence of leukoplakia ranging from 0.2% to 5.2% and the malignant transformation of 0.13% to 10%.
-This alarming increase in the prevalence of leukoplakia in India could be mainly due to its cultural, ethnic and geographic factors.
+This alarming increase in the prevalence of leukoplakia in India could be mainly due to its cultural, ethnic, and geographic factors.
 Downer and Petti found an annual malignant conversion incidence rate of leukoplakia arrays between 6.2 and 29.1 cases per 100,000 people.

-In a study by Martorell-Calatayud et al. determined the prevalence of leukoplakia to be in the range of 0.4% to 0.7%, whereas Feller et al. estimated the prevalence towards higher range of 0.5% to 3.46%.
+In a study by Martorell-Calatayud et al. determined the prevalence of leukoplakia to be in the range of 0.4% to 0.7%, whereas Feller et al. estimated the prevalence towards a higher range of 0.5% to 3.46%.
 Furthermore, the same study concluded that the malignant transformation rate of leukoplakia ranged from 0.7% to 2.9%.

-In yet another study by Brouns et al. showed the prevalence and annual malignant transformation rate of approximately 2% and 1% respectively.
+In yet another study by Brouns et al. showed the prevalence and annual malignant transformation rate of approximately 2% and 1%, respectively.
 Among the recent studies, leukoplakia was evident in 1.59% of the study sample.

 Histologically, oral leukoplakias present as either hyperkeratosis, mild dysplasia, moderate dysplasia, severe dysplasia, or carcinoma-in-situ.
 The dysplasia includes changes in architectural features as well as cytological features of the tissue.
-Architectural features of dysplasia comprise asymmetrical epithelial stratification, an increased number of mitotic figures in the epithelium, dyskeratosis, drop-shaped rete pegs and keratin pearls within these rete pegs, loss of polarity of basal cells, and basal cell hyperplasia or anaplasia.
+Architectural features of dysplasia comprise asymmetrical epithelial stratification, an increased number of mitotic figures in the epithelium, dyskeratosis, drop-shaped rete pegs, and keratin pearls within these rete pegs, loss of polarity of basal cells, and basal cell hyperplasia or anaplasia.
 While the cytological features include nuclear pleomorphism, cellular pleomorphism, increase in nuclear-cytoplasmic ratio, prominent nucleoli, and hyperchromasia.
-The classification of mild, moderate, and severe dysplasia is applied when this architectural and cytological atypia affects less than a third, one-third to two-thirds, and more than two-thirds of the epithelium respectively.
+The classification of mild, moderate, and severe dysplasia is applied when this architectural and cytological atypia affects less than a third, one-third to two-thirds, and more than two-thirds of the epithelium, respectively.
 Carcinoma-in-situ is the term used when the entire epithelial thickness is involved, in which the dysplasia extends from the basal layer to the overlying mucosa without invading the underlying connective tissue.

-Before international attempts to define and refine the World Health Organization definition of oral leukoplakia, practitioners used many synonyms such as leukoma, smokers patch, leukokeratosis, and ichthyosis.
+Before international attempts to define and refine the World Health Organization's definition of oral leukoplakia, practitioners used many synonyms such as leukoma, smokers patch, leukokeratosis, and ichthyosis.
 Paget (1860) recognized an association between a white keratotic oral lesion and lingual carcinoma.
 Butlin (1885) related these lesions to smoking and considered smokers patch to be an early stage of a more advanced white, raised lesion that he called as leukoma.
-Kramer (1978) had recognized the malignant potential of leukokeratosis and smokers patch and its relationship to pipe smoking.
+Kramer (1978) had recognized the malignant potential of leukokeratosis and smokers' patch and its relationship to pipe smoking.
 He suggested the term leukoplakia and described it as a white, elevated lesion involving oral mucosa.

-The First International Conference on Oral leukoplakia (1984) in Malmo, Sweden described leukoplakia as “a white patch or plaque that cannot be described clinically or pathologically as any other disease and is not allied with any physical or chemical causal agent excluding the use of tobacco.”
+The First International Conference on Oral leukoplakia (1984) in Malmo, Sweden, described leukoplakia as “a white patch or plaque that cannot be described clinically or pathologically as any other disease and is not allied with any physical or chemical causal agent excluding the use of tobacco.”

 In 1994, during an international symposium held in Uppsala, Sweden professionals established the definition as a “predominantly white lesion of the oral mucosa which could not be clinically or pathologically characterized as another specific entity.”

-Axéll (1996) defined leukoplakia as a white patch measuring 5 mm or more which cannot be scraped off and cannot be attributed to any other diagnostic disease.
+Axéll (1996) defined leukoplakia as a white patch measuring 5 mm or more, which cannot be scraped off and cannot be attributed to any other diagnostic disease.